developer-seb-v/e-commerce-aspnet-identity-default/README.md

 This is a boilerplate for using ASPNET IDENTITY for cookie-based authentication/authorization.
 It uses PostgreSQL running in a Docker container with a volume mounted to it for data persistence.
 Can run on win, mac, linux

-make sure you have the following installed: dotnet 8 sdk, entity framework CLI, docker
+Make sure you have the following installed: <br>
+<em>dotnet 8 sdk, entity framework CLI, docker</em>

 Steps to reproduce:
 1- clone repo <br>